norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 9. #### Create a ServiceRole for ECS
 ECS needs to be able to access the secret(s) created earlier, along with normal ECS things.
 So we create a new
 10. #### Create an empty CodeDeploy Application
 We will need a CodeDeploy app for our ECS service to set up blue/green deploys in.
-So navigate to CodePipeline -> Applications -> ,
+So navigate to CodePipeline -> Applications -> and create a new application named something sensible like `bash-dog-deploy-application`.
+Leave this open.

 12. #### Launching ECS with a CodeDeploy Application Now we can set up our runtime.
 Create a new cluster with defaults, named something logical like `bash-dog`.
 Let this chug, don't touch anything until the cluster is up and running.
 Once up, we need a base task definition for the service we are about to create.
 - Click on _Task definitions_, _Create a new task definition (with JSON)_.
 Paste the guts of your `taskdef.json` file and save.
-Now time to create
+Back to the `bash-dog` cluster page, clic

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY1MTE2NjA4LDEyOTMyNjYxMzMsLTE4MT
+eyJoaXN0b3J5IjpbLTE5MTI2NzUzMzQsMTI5MzI2NjEzMywtMT
-k1MDQ5MzUsLTQ2MDQzOTk3MSwtMzA4NjI5ODI4LC0xNjI3NTgx
+gxOTUwNDkzNSwtNDYwNDM5OTcxLC0zMDg2Mjk4MjgsLTE2Mjc1
-NjYsNjE1ODg5NjcwLC0zNjUzODU4MjcsLTE2NTI3OTY2ODcsLT
+ODE2Niw2MTU4ODk2NzAsLTM2NTM4NTgyNywtMTY1Mjc5NjY4Ny
-kwOTAxNDI2MywtOTE2NDg2MDcxLDE3MDQ0MzcyMjcsMjgwMDM3
+wtOTA5MDE0MjYzLC05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAw
-OTU1LC0xMzcxNjE3NTU0LC0xNTU1NzUzMDkyLC0xMTQ1Njc2OD
+Mzc5NTUsLTEzNzE2MTc1NTQsLTE1NTU3NTMwOTIsLTExNDU2Nz
-MsMTU5NzI4Nzc4MywyMDA3NjA4ODQzLC04NTAxOTEwMTldfQ==
+Y4MywxNTk3Mjg3NzgzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19

 -->